pkantue/molomolotech/E-Learning/Technical/Explainers/What is Technical Communication.md

 Whether you’re working in software, engineering, or any technical field, communication of technical information plays a huge role in your effectiveness.
 So, what exactly is technical communication, and why is it important?
 How can you use this skill to maximize your career?

 ## Intro
-Hi I'm Dr. PK and welcome to my channel.
-I'm an aerospace engineer with over 17 years of experience and I've created Molomolo Tech Studios to help you reach your full potential, molo molo (step by step), in your tech career or business.
+Hi, I'm Dr. PK.
+With 17 years in aerospace engineering, I’m here to help you grow your tech career or business with the right tools, strategies, and mindset.
+If this interests you, pls subscribe and join the journey!

 *[Slide: "What is Technical Communication?"]*